-Sometimes it is recognised that a pupil requires greater support than the school can initially provide and a request for statutory assessment is undertaken which may lead to a pupil receiving an Education, Health and Care Plan.
-Carville Primary follows the North Tyneside process with parents / carers views gathered via meetings and/or in writing at every stage.
-If an Education, Health and Care Plan is required, this is reviewed annually or every 6 months if a child is under 5 years.
+Sometimes it is recognised that a pupil requires greater support than the school can initially provide and a request for statutory assessment is undertaken which may lead to a pupil receiving an Education, Health and Care Plan (EHCP).
+Carville Primary School follows either the North Tyneside process or the Newcastle process when applying for an EHCP assessment as it is dependent on which Local Authority the child lives in.

+As part of the process, parents / carers views gathered via meetings and/or in writing at every stage.
+If an EHCP is required, this is reviewed annually or every 6 months if a child is under 5 years.
 Reviews of EHCP's include gathering views of parents/carers and pupils on Preparing for Adulthood and Aspirations for the future.

-We follow the SEN Code of Practice 2014.
+We follow the SEND Code of Practice 2014.